 - RUNNER-UP: Klein Tools NCVT-1 Non-Contact Voltage Tester Pen

 - BEST BANG FOR THE BUCK: Sperry Instruments STK001 Non-Contact Voltage Tester

-- MULTIFUNCTIONAL FAVORITE: Klein Tools NCVT-4IR Voltage Tester
+- BEST MULTIFUNCTION: Klein Tools NCVT-4IR Non-Contact Voltage Tester Pen

 What to Consider When Choosing the Best Voltage Tester